-For centuries, people have been attracted to real estate in New Hampshire's Lakes Region.
-The Lakes Region is famous for its many lakes and ponds, including Lake Winnipesaukee, the largest lake in New Hampshire.
-Lakeside towns like Meredith, Moultonborough, Wolfeboro, and several others offer the idyllic combination of waterfront real state in New Hampshire and small town charm that is quintessentially New England.
-For this reason, and the Lakes Region's convenient access to larger cities like Manchester, New Hampshire, Boston, Massachusetts, Hartford, Connecticut, and others stretching down the Northeast corridor, the Lakes Region of New Hampshire has continued to remain both a popular vacation destination and a desirable place to buy a home in New Hampshire.
+People continue to be attracted to real estate in New Hampshire's Lakes Region; demand has increased from all types of buyers, including first time buyers, homeowners looking for more space, luxury home buyers, second home buyers, retirees, and investors.
+Demand for new construction is high.
+Because the Lakes Region is so famous for its many lakes and ponds, including Lake Winnipesaukee, the largest lake in New Hampshire, waterfront property for sale in New Hampshire and in the Lakes Region has also seen increased demand, resulting in increased prices and making it a great time to sell.
+Lakeside towns like Alton, Meredith, Moultonborough, and Wolfeboro, remain very popular.
+For this reason, and the Lakes Region's convenient access to larger cities like Manchester, New Hampshire, Boston, Massachusetts, and points in the tri-state area of New York, Connecticut, and New Jersey, the Lakes Region of New Hampshire has continued to remain both a popular vacation destination and a desirable place to buy a home in New Hampshire.

 Below is a collection of data points and real estate trends for New Hampshire's Lakes Region that are useful for both buying and selling a home in the Lakes Region.
 If you're interested in buying real estate in New Hampshire or learning more about the Lakes Region of New Hampshire, you can also click on the links below to browse available and recently sold Lakes Region real estate.